aiidaplugins/aiida-dftk/docs/source/3-common-workflow.md

 # 3. Running a DFTK Calculation for MoS2 using AiiDA Common Workflow

 ## Step 1: Installing aiida-common-workflows for DFTK

-First, you'll need to install the `aiida-common-workflows` plugin that supports DFTK.
-Clone the repository and install it locally:
+First, you'll need to install the `aiida-common-workflows` plugin that supports DFTK, for which a local fork of the common workflows is needed:
 ```bash
 git clone https://github.com/WuyihanVictor/aiida-common-workflows.git
 cd aiida-common-workflows